-- Expand composite sample sizes with more cases - Develop real-time diagnostics for mid-level humidity and -10°C to -30°C CAPE anomalies; test as predictors - Analyze days with anomalously large percentage of positive CG polarity Train operational forecasters, with the goal of improving pattern recognition and - situational awareness
+- Expand composite sample sizes with more cases - Develop real-time diagnostics for mid-level humidity and -10°C to -30°C CAPE anomalies; test as predictors - Analyze days with anomalously large percentage of positive CG polarity - situational awareness

 Acknowledgements: We gratefully acknowledge the COMET program for funding this research.
 Use of lightning data by the NWS provided through a license agreement with Vaisala.
 Other data were obtained NOAA/NCDC, NCAR, U. Wyoming, and College of DuPage.
-Special thanks to the WFO Raleigh staff for their time and support, to Whitney Rushing (WFO CAE) for help with data collection, and to Dr. Matt Parker for providing some computational code.
+Special thanks to the WFO Raleigh staff for their time and support, to Whitney Rushing (WFO CAE) for help with data collection, and to Dr. Matt Parker for providing some computational Contact : gail.hartfield@noaa.gov code.